omeka-s-modules/ActivityLog/README.md

 An [Omeka S](https://omeka.org/s/) module for monitoring user activity.

+## Module configuration

+The `events` database table may get very large over time.
+This may eventually have an impact on the performance of the Omeka installation.
+Users may use the module configuration form to reduce the size of the table by deleting events before a certain date.

 ## Events page

 The "Events" page lists events, most recent first.
 It only lists events that modify